 “Here is buried, Princess Otahki, daughter of Chief Jesse Bushyhead, wife of Sam Hildebrand.
 One of the several hundred Cherokee Indians who died here in the delayed (by ice) crossing of the Mississippi River in the United States forced exodus from Tennessee, North Carolina and Georgia to the Indian Territory (now Oklahoma) in the severe winter of 1838-1839.
 This memorial erected by the Rotary Club of Cape Girardeau.”

-Wanting to be certain I drove at least a small section of the Great River Road in each of the ten states, I crossed back to the Illinois side so I could drive along the small Kentucky section of the road.
-Passing through Cairo, IL and into Kentucky, I encountered the most traffic I’d seen to date on any of the two-lane sections of the road and possibly more than many of the four lane sections as well.
+Wanting to be certain I drove at least a small section of the Great River Road in each of the ten states, I crossed back to Illinois so I could drive along Kentucky’s small section of the road.
+Passing through Cairo, Illinois and into Kentucky, I encountered the most traffic I’d seen to date on any of the two-lane sections of the road and possibly more than many of the four lane sections as well.

 For those among you who are unfamiliar with Haley, he is an important and somewhat controversial figure in American writing and culture.
 His 1962 interview of Miles Davis for Playboy Magazine led to a contract for a series of interviews with other prominent African-Americans.
 This eventually led to Haley co-authoring The Autobiography of Malcom X and this catapulted Haley to prominence and fame as a writer.